tevslin/zoomready/README.md

 # zoomready
-First release of free app to determine and track the quality of your internet connection on a continuous basis, especially the connection's suitability for teleconferencing.
+First release of free Windows app to determine and track the quality of your internet connection on a continuous basis, especially the connection's suitability for teleconferencing.

 ## Uses
 1. determine whether it is your connection or someone else's which is causing freezes and disconnects